 Savory Quinoa Muffins

-These savory quinoa muffins are perfect for breakfast, lunch, or dinner.
+Savory quinoa muffins are perfect for breakfast, lunch, or dinner.
 Packed with nutrition and flavor, they are sure to be a huge hit.

 It’s no secret that I love quinoa.
 I’m always trying to think of new things to do with it.
 I love its nutty flavor, slight crunch, and the versatility.
 Not to mention that quinoa is gluten-free, high in protein and fiber, and provides just a ton of nutritional benefits.